palominolabs/benchpress/README.md

 # Using BenchPress

-## Prerequisites

-BenchPress requires ZooKeeper, so set up an instance.
-The BenchPress controller will happily coexist with a ZooKeeper instance.

 ## Building BenchPress

-First, build the project from the root directory
+First, build the project from the root directory.

     mvn clean install

 Create a tarball for both the controller-svc & worker-svc by descending into the respective directories and running:

-    mvn assembly:single
+    mvn package assembly:single -DskipTests

-The resulting *-dist.tar.gz files are all you need to deploy BenchPress nodes.
+The resulting *-dist.tar.gz files in the respective `target` directories are all you need to deploy BenchPress nodes.

 ## Runing BenchPress

 BenchPress comes in two parts: the controller and one or more workers.
 The two find each other through a common ZooKeeper instance.
-You must provide the connection information for ZooKeeper by setting the ZOOKEEPER_CONNECTION_STRING environment variable.
-Simply set that environment variable and then execute the run.sh shell script from the above tarball.
+For a simple setup where the controller and 1 worker live on the same box, you don't need to do anything since the controller will start up an embedded ZooKeeper server and the worker default settings assume the controller and ZooKeeper are on localhost.

+If you wish to use an external ZooKeeper, you must provide the connection information.

+    sh run.sh -Dbenchpress.zookeeper.client.connection-string=zkhost:zkport

+In that case, you should inform the controller to not start up an embedded ZooKeeper:

+    -Dbenchpress.controller.zookeeper.embedded-server.enable=false

+Setting system properties like those is also how you can set any of the other configurable system-level parameters in BenchPress.
+If you wanted to change the controller's HTTP server IP away from the default 127.0.0.1, you could use
+    -Dbenchpress.controller.http-server.ip=1.2.3.4
+when starting the controller.
+Similarly, you can change the worker's http server ip with
+    -Dbenchpress.worker.http-server.ip=1.2.3.4
+Look in ControllerConfig and WorkerConfig to see more.
+(Anything with methods annotated with @Config is settable via system properties.)

 ## Submitting a job